Skip to content

 Petrelintide is an investigational peptide drug developed by Zealand Pharma (Copenhagen, Denmark) and co-developed with F. Hoffmann-La Roche AG since March 2025.
 It is a long-acting analog of amylin, a 37-amino-acid peptide hormone co-secreted with insulin from pancreatic beta cells.
 Petrelintide is designed for once-weekly subcutaneous administration as a potential foundational therapy for people living with overweight and obesity.
 It belongs to a different mechanistic class than the GLP-1 receptor agonists (semaglutide, tirzepatide, retatrutide) and may complement rather than replace them.

-The Phase 2 ZUPREME-1 trial, with topline results announced March 2026, reported a mean body weight reduction of approximately 10.7% at 42 weeks in the highest-dose petrelintide arm versus 1.7% in the placebo group.
-Among participants who completed dose escalation in that cohort, 98% reached the planned maintenance dose — a tolerability signal that distinguishes the drug from incretin-class therapies, where dose-limiting nausea and gastrointestinal effects are common.
+The Phase 2 ZUPREME-1 trial, with topline results announced March 2026 and full data presented at the American Diabetes Association's 2026 Scientific Sessions on June 5, 2026, reported a mean body weight reduction of approximately 10.7% at 42 weeks in the highest-dose petrelintide arm versus 1.7% in the placebo group.
+Across dose arms, 88–98% of participants successfully escalated to their targeted maintenance dose — a tolerability signal that distinguishes the drug from incretin-class therapies, where dose-limiting nausea and gastrointestinal effects are common.
 On April 29, 2026, Roche and Zealand announced that petrelintide will advance into Phase 3 chronic-weight-management trials beginning in the second half of 2026.

 Regulatory caution: Petrelintide is an investigational compound.
 It has not been reviewed for safety and efficacy at any dose for any indication outside of clinical trial protocols.
 Any source claiming to supply petrelintide outside of an approved clinical trial should be regarded with serious skepticism — identity, purity, and safety of such products cannot be verified.